atomvm/AtomVM/doc/src/getting-started-guide.md

 * (recommended) For Erlang programs, [`rebar3`](https://rebar3.org);
 * (recommended) For Elixir programs, [`mix`](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html), which ships with the Elixir runtime;

-For information about specific versions of required software, see the [Release Notes](./release-notes.md).
+For information about specific versions of required software, see the AtomVM [Release Notes](./release-notes.md).

-### Deployment Overview
+### ESP32 Deployment Overview

 The ES32 AtomVM virtual machine is an IDF application that runs on the ESP32 platform.
 As an IDF application, it provides the object code to boot the ESP device and execute the AtomVM virtual machine code, which in turn is responsible for execution of an Erlang/Elixir application.